MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

   0.5  0    0 2800
   1    0    0 2800

-By default, *MRtrix3* applications will **automatically** scale the *b*-values by the squared amplitude of the gradient vectors  (so that the stored gradient table is equivalent to the first example), in order to more sensibly reflect the nature of the image data.
+By default, *MRtrix3* applications will detect this and **automatically** scale the *b*-values by the squared amplitude of the gradient vectors if required (so that the stored gradient table is equivalent to the first example), in order to more sensibly reflect the nature of the image data.
 Note that this is only applied if the DW gradient table looks like it corresponds to a multi-shell scheme, which is detected heuristically based on whether the gradient vector norms deviate from unity by more than 1%.

 While this scaling allows such datasets to be processed seamlessly, it may introduce unexpected variations in the *b*-values for other datasets.